Once Upon a Time: Filing a Flight Plan

 What is IACRA, and why is it important to pilots?
 IACRA stands for: Integrated Airman Certification and Rating Application.
 The Federal Aviation Authority (FAA) in in charge of pilot license applications and oversees the process.
 This is to make sure pilots meet all requirements.
 It is a web-based system where pilots can apply, monitor, and obtain their certifications and ratings.
 Pilot training is more than flying.
 Pilots also have to learn the rules, regulations, and procedures that govern flight and pilot credentials.
 How does IACRA work?
 IACRA FAA offers a progression of pilot certificates or licenses.
 They begin with the student pilot and including subsequent licenses and ratings.
 For example, they include private pilot license and commercial pilot license.
 Each … Read more

-Shared Goals, Shared Knowledge, Mutual Respect
+Shared Goals, Shared Knowledge, and Mutual Respect

 Shared Goals and Knowledge